Irish Drama ‘Striking Out’ Makes Its American Debut [Spoilers]

 “Striking Out could just be the best thing RTE have done since Love/Hate.
 Fair play Amy Huberman and Blinder Films.”

-The series star, Amy Huberman posted a photo from Striking Out, featuring Huberman as Tara, walking the streets of Dublin, shoeless, with her eye make-up running after her Hen party goes all wrong.
+The series star, Amy Huberman, posted a photo from Striking Out featuring Huberman as Tara, walking the streets of Dublin shoe-less with her eye makeup running after her Hen party goes all wrong.

 “This is confusing because this is me in #StrikingOut starting tonight on RTE One at 9:30.
 But kind of me today after a big night last night.”